Iwan Dacko: Activity in the Ukrainian Diaspora

-Iwan Dacko greeted with enthusiasm and great energy the disintegration of the USSR, the fall of Communism and the rebirth of the Ukrainian Greek-Catholic Church in the homeland after 43 years of catacomb existence.
-He persistently raised the question of whether the Ukrainian Diaspora is ready to give its best people to its weakened Church and people in the Motherland.
-He called for sacrifice and hard work for the better future of the Church in Ukraine and its people.
+Iwan Dacko approved of the disintegration of the USSR, the fall of Communism and the reestablishment of the Ukrainian Greek-Catholic Church after 43 years.
+On multiple occasions, he called for the Ukrainian Diaspora to help support the Church and those living in Ukraine.

 Since Iwan Dacko was the closest co-worker of the Head of the Ukrainian Greek Catholic Church, Myroslav Ivan Lubachivsky, and had unique contacts with various representatives of the human rights movement in the USSR, in 1986–1995 the Vatican various members of the Roman Curia and diplomats to the Holy See considered him one of the best experts on the religious question of Ukraine and throughout the USSR.
 In this period, he was strongly supported by the founder of the Aid to the Church in Need, Fr.
 Werenfried van Straaten, O. Praem., who made him his main coordinator of all projects of the Ukrainian Greek-Catholic Church in Ukraine and the diaspora.